Marin Headlands - Rodeo Beach

 The lighthouse at Point Bonita sits at the mouth of San Francisco Bay and has been signaling to ships coming into the “Gate” since 1877.
 Few people actually do the hike out to the lighthouse.
 So, going the “extra mile” is truly worth the effort!

 The hike down to the lighthouse is just about 1/2 mile.
 It’s an easy walk, but a bit scary when you have to cross the ancient-looking bridge to get to the lighthouse proper.
-Once across the bridge, we get to explore the tiny buildings on the edge of the rocks.
+Once across the bridge, you get to explore the tiny buildings on the edge of the rocks.

 In the old days, these buildings provided shelter for the “keeper” night and day.
 Like most, the lighthouse is automated and maintained by the United States Coast Guard.